datashield/DSLite/README.md

 [![Build Status](https://travis-ci.com/datashield/DSLite.svg?branch=master)](https://travis-ci.com/datashield/DSLite)

-Server-less [DataSHIELD Interface (DSI)](https://github.com/datashield/DSI/) implementation which purpose is to mimic the behavior of a distant (virtualized or barebone) data repository server (see [DSOpal](https://github.com/datashield/DSOpal) for instance).
+Serverless [DataSHIELD Interface (DSI)](https://github.com/datashield/DSI/) implementation which purpose is to mimic the behavior of a distant (virtualized or barebone) data repository server (see [DSOpal](https://github.com/datashield/DSOpal) for instance).
 The datasets that are being analyzed are fully accessible in the local environment.
 The DataSHIELD configuration (set of allowed aggregation and assignment functions) is discovered at runtime by inspecting the DataSHIELD server-side R packages